hdx.data.dataset

 change_title: bool = True,

 Remove dates from dataset title returning sorted the dates that were found in title.
 The title in the dataset metadata will be changed by default.
-The dataset's metadata field reference period will not be changed by default, but if set_reference_period is True, then the range with the lowest start date will be used to set the reference period field.
+The dataset's metadata field time period will not be changed by default, but if set_time_period is True, then the range with the lowest start date will be used to set the time period field.

 Arguments:

-bool - Whether to change the dataset title.
-Defaults to True.set_reference_period
+• change_title bool - Whether to change the dataset title.
+Defaults to True.

-bool - Whether to set reference period from date or range in title.
+• set_time_period bool - Whether to set time period from date or range in title.
 Defaults to False.

 Returns: